 ABOUT OUR BABY ARECA PALM

 Hi, I'm the Areca palm, Dypsis lutescens or butterfly palm but I’m known around here as the baby palm!
-I’m one of the Pointless Plants favourites because I’m the perfect plant for a small space - you can place me in any nook in your home and I will be quite happy.
+I’m the perfect plant for a small space - you can place me in any nook in your home and I will be quite happy.
 My lush green foliage is very easy to maintain which is why I’ve got the reputation of being a must-have plant for beginners.

 I’m found in the Madagascan tropical forests where I enjoy the filtered light and warm temperatures.
 I've a number of benefits, as I’ve been known to emit moisture into the air and inhale common household toxins; trust me: I really do play my part in keeping your home’s air clean and fresh.

 My small and compact size allows me to be placed on a bookshelf, bedside table or coffee table.
 I’ll be at home in any room and my healthy green foliage will add tropical style to your space.

 Baby Height (including nursery pot) 15-25cm; pot diameter 7cm.

 DID YOU KNOW?

 Areca palms emit oxygen at night, helping you breathe better while you sleep.

 The baby palm will perch on any high surface and give a luscious, tropical feel to your home